Shotgun slug: Legal issues

-Shotgun slugs are sometimes subject to specific regulation in many countries in the world.
+Shotgun slugs are sometimes subject to specific regulation.
 Legislation differs with each country.

 The Netherlands

 Large game (including deer and wild boar) hunting is only allowed with large caliber rifles; shotguns are only allowed for small and medium-sized game, up to foxes and geese.

-However, when a shotgun has a rifled barrel, it is considered a rifle, and it becomes legal for hunting roe deer, minimum caliber 5.56 mm and 980 joules at a 100 meters, and deer and wild boar, minimum caliber 6.5 mm and 2200 joules at 100 meters.
+However, when a shotgun has a rifled barrel, it is considered a rifle, and it becomes legal for hunting roe deer with a minimum caliber 5.56 mm and 980 J at a 100 m and deer or wild boar with a minimum caliber 6.5 mm and 2200 J at 100 m.